OPEC+ meets to debate production quotas, new cut - sources

 OPEC+, which groups the Organization of the Petroleum Exporting Countries and allies led by Russia, pumps around 40% of the world's crude, meaning its policy decisions can have a major impact on oil prices.

-Three sources familiar with OPEC+ discussions have told Reuters that additional production cuts were being discussed among options for Sunday's session.
-Two other sources said additional cuts were unlikely.
+Four sources familiar with OPEC+ discussions have told Reuters that additional production cuts were being discussed among options for Sunday's session.

+"We are discussing the full package (of changes to the deal)," one of the four sources said.

 The April announcement helped to drive oil prices about $9 per barrel higher to above $87, but they swiftly retreated under pressure from concerns about global economic growth and demand.
 On Friday, international benchmark Brent LCOc1 settled at $76.
 O/R